linkFISH-Consulting/dbt-lf_utils/README.md

     `cast(value, dbt.type_string())`
     We could also consider using `{{ dbt.cast(value, dbt.type_string()) }}` instead.
 - `try_cast` -> use `{{ dbt.safe_cast(value, dbt.type_string()) }}`.
+    Ideally, we avoid using this -> dbt.safe_cast does not work with postgres.
+    TODO: Maybe add a custom `try_cast` macro for us and make it wrap safe_cast?
+    For PG, could add manual checks for a bunch of types and then use normal cast?

 ## Learnings